-- 1. Type and amount of all drinks (in mls) - 2.
-The amount of urine passed in mls (measure in a jug) - 3.
-The time and type of bowel movements, using the Bristol Stool Chart opposite ▶ - 4.
-Any wet beds or wet clothes (write wet in the urine column).
-If wetting occurs estimate the amount by writing WS for a small amount WM for a medium amount WL for a large amount - 5.
-Indicate bedtime by writing B in the urine column - 6.
-Indicate time of waking by writing M in the urine column
+INSTRUCTIONS BRISTOL STOOL CHART e record Type 1.
+Separate hard lumps, like nuts (hard to pass) Type and amount of all drinks (in mls) The amount of urine passed in mls (measure in a jug) The time and type of bowel movements, using the Bristol Stool Chart opposite ► Any wet beds or wet clothes (write wet in the Type 2 .
+Sausage-shaped but lumpy Type 3.
+Like a sausage but with cracks on the surface 4. any wet beds of wet clothes (white wet in the urine column).
+If wetting occurs estimate the amount by writing WS for a small amount WM for a medium amount WL for a large amount Type 4.
+Like a sausage or snake, smooth and soft Type 5.
+Soft blobs with clear-cut edges 5.
+Indicate bedtime by writing B in the urine column (passed easily) 6.
+Indicate time of waking by writing M in the urine column - Wille Type 6 .
+Fluffy pieces with ragged edges, a mushy stool Type 7 .
+Watery, no solid pieces, entirely liquid